March 23, 2020 6 min read

 I’ve been on the Wattbike since 2015.
 [It is] a vital tool we used in preparations for the games and really for everything else.
 We use Wattbikes for training together as a team and to be able to hit and master each and every workout we’re given.

 I’ve ridden a Wattbike for 5 years now, it’s something I trust and would choose to use over a bike on a trainer.
 The Atom is a nice change from the Pro, it is perfect for my home workouts whereas the Wattbike Pro is perfect for my track workouts.

 My Wattbike and I have a love-hate relationship, but mostly love.
 My indoor cycling training on the Wattbike are usually the toughest sessions, but the data we collect is important so my coach can gauge my fitness gains and my readiness for races.

 Any session that requires a trash can!
 I think if you want to experience pain, doing a Wattbike workout is a perfect way of doing it.

-I don’t know exact numbers but nothing higher then 1400w.
+I don’t know the exact numbers but nothing higher than 1400w.

 Be ready to suffer, accept pain, make it hard!

 Want to train like a pro?
 Check out these five Wattbike workouts designed by our athletes.

 Cycling was not my first love, nor was it even something I even considered doing, even for fun.
 I was a runner, played soccer and basketball.
 But, after numerous injuries, cycling was the only thing I could do that kept me healthy.
 My dad had done it his whole life, so I always had bikes, I knew bikes.
 It was just normal in the family, I couldn’t even tell you the first time I rode without training wheels as I feel like it wasn’t even a big deal.